 Can I participate in your small group food walks if I have food allergies?

 Yes.
-If you have any specific allergies/intolerances please indicate these in the Travel Notes section when your booking and your docent will do his or her best to accommodate.
+If you have any specific allergies/intolerances please indicate these in the Travel Notes section when your booking and your guide will do his or her best to accommodate.
 If you are booking privately, we can customize a route that will avoid such items, something that we cannot fully do on our small group walks.

 Is this walk good for kids?

 Yes.
 Children love trying new food and they really enjoy learning about the city through food.
 If your kids are under 13, we strongly recommend booking the walk privately, so we can better adjust the walk to their taste and interests.